rebcabin/tangledown/README.md

 #### noweb expandBlocks

 The following function does one round of block expansion.
 The caller must test whether any `block` tags remain, and keep running the expander until there are no more `block` tags.
-Our functional fu might be appalled, but sometimes it's just easier to iterate than to recurse.
+Our functional fu grandmaster might be appalled, but sometimes it's just easier to iterate than to recurse.

 <noweb name="expandBlocks">